MIAMI – WHAT TO SEE AND DO, WHERE TO EAT AND STAY

 Palms and statues surround the pool, the largest in the continental United States.
 It once featured aquatic shows starring Esther Williams and Johnny Weissmuller (Tarzan) who was a swimming instructor at the hotel.

-Although Miami has all the urban amenities, you can experience nature by traveling only eight kilometers south of downtown to Fairchild Tropical Gardens.
+Although Miami has all the urban amenities, you can experience nature by traveling only eight kilometers south of downtown to Fairchild Tropical Botanic Garden.
 The 34-hectare paradise is the largest tropical botanical garden in the continental United States.

 You can explore a conservatory, sunken gardens, a rainforest and a palm collection on narrated tram tours and self-guided walking tours.
-Fairchild Tropical Gardens also hides surprises: fried egg trees, sausage trees, teddy bear palms and blossoms of the ylang-ylang tree, which scent Chanel No. 5 perfume.
+Fairchild Tropical Botanic Garden also hides surprises: fried egg trees, sausage trees, teddy bear palms and blossoms of the ylang-ylang tree, which scent Chanel No. 5 perfume.

 Everglades National Park is less than one hour from Miami.
 Visitors can spot alligators while paddling canoes through the huge primeval watery wilderness.
 A variety of trails offer bird-lovers glimpses of anhingas skewering fish, purple gallinules walking across lily pads and great blue herons silhouetted against the sky.